 Electricity & Gas

 Do not approach electrical lines.
-Water is an excellent conductor of electricity and is the second cause of death in floods is electrocution.
+Water is an excellent conductor of electricity, and is the second cause of death in floods is electrocution.
 Never use electrical equipment or appliances that are wet.
-Some electrical devices store electricity even after they are unplugged and are potentially dangerous.
+Some electrical devices store electricity even after unplugging and are potentially dangerous.
 Report emergency service outages to Keys Energy 305-295-1010.

 Watch Your Step

 Be alert for animals.
 Beware of snakes and insects.
-Flooding displaces small animals, so they may look for higher ground in and around your house.
+Flooding displaces small animals so that they may look for higher ground in and around your house.